-The following is a guest post from Neal Frankle at Wealth Pilgrim.
-Neal is a dedicated father, insightful financial adviser, and honorable Yakezie Challenger who always writes with a breath of fresh air.
-You can join his 2,500+ followers on Twitter @NealFrankle.
+The Elegance of Failure is a guest post from Neal Frankle at Wealth Pilgrim.
+Neal is a dedicated father, insightful financial adviser, and honorable Yakezie Challenger who always writes with a breath of fresh air You can join his 2,500+ followers on Twitter @NealFrankle.
 Enjoy!

 Failure is not only a necessary part of life, it can be a beautiful part of life.

 After all, if you are a hardworking person, you work hard because you want to succeed, not fail.

 That pain is real….but despite that temporary pain, those set backs are likely key ingredients to your future success.
 And the success I’m talking about dwarfs financial or career gains.